Background

 - The changes required to facilitate good epilepsy medication adherence.

-Qualitative data collection will focus on the perspectives of:
+Qualitative data collection focused on the perspectives of:

 - Children and young people (aged 5-16 years) who have a diagnosis of epilepsy.